wasayoung1/webhacking101-defcon34/README.md

 ## Contact

 Questions before the con?
-Join the Discord: `<PASTE DISCORD INVITE>`
+Join the Discord: `<DISCORD INVITE COMING SOON>`

 ---
 *Intentionally vulnerable training software.
 Run it only in an isolated lab environment.*